dbuos/stressgrid/README.md

 # Running the coordinator

-To start the coordinator in the background, run:
+To start the coordinator, run:

     $ _build/prod/rel/coordinator/bin/coordinator start